Installation Guide

 Install Salesforce Package & Connect Org

 Install the FlowRunner managed package, then connect your org from the admin dashboard.
-The package creates the necessary components for secure communication between Salesforce and Outlook.
+The package creates the necessary components for secure communication between Salesforce and your inbox — whether your team uses Outlook, Gmail, or both.

 Installation Link